The best camping and backpacking gear for dads | Engadget

 Backpacks

-It’s hard to suggest just one backpack for most people.
-But your dad probably probably has one of two goals: either shave every ounce possible or to preserve as much comfort as possible.
-If he falls more in the latter category, Osprey’s Atmos AG 65 is easy to recommend.
-It regularly finds on lists of the best backpacking bags out there.
-At 4.5 pounds it's on the heavy side, but the Anti-Gravity suspension system makes it feel lighter than it is.
-It also helps keep your back cool and ventilated.
-It won’t stop your dad from sweating but it’ll at least make him a bit more comfortable.
+Last year we recommended Osprey’s Atmos AG 65 for anyone looking to be as comfortable as possible while backpacking.
+This year, we’re doing the same, just with some updated Osprey designs.
+The Atmos has been given a minor face lift, but the bigger deal is that it’s now made with 100-percent recycled materials.
+You still get an integrated rain cover, Anti-Gravity suspension and fit-on-the-fly adjustment system.
+It’s just now more eco friendly.

+As part of the redesign, the capacity has been increased to better reflect the pack’s name.
+Before, if you bought the Atmos 65 in a small, you actually only got 62 liters of storage.
+Now the small is a full 65 liters.
+The one downside is that the new materials and carrying capacity have led to a slight increase in weight too, with the S/M Atmos AG 65 coming in at four pounds, 10 ounces.

-The women’s equivalent of the Atmos is the Aura AG 65, which is slightly smaller and lighter, but has the same suspension system and lugging capacity.
+The women’s equivalent of the Atmos is the Aura AG 65, which is slightly smaller and lighter, but has the same suspension system and similar lugging capacity.
+And if you’re on a tight budget this year, you can still find the older model available in some places at a steep discount.Buy Atmos AG 65 at Osprey - $300 Buy Aura AG 65 at Osprey - $300